svenklemm/grafana/docs/sources/features/datasources/postgres.md

 When you enter edit mode for the first time or add a new query Grafana will try to prefill the query builder with the first table that has a timestamp column and a numeric column.

-In the table field Grafana will suggest tables that are in the `search_path` of the database user.
+In the FROM field Grafana will suggest tables that are in the `search_path` of the database user.
 To select a table or view not in your `search_path` you can manually enter a fully qualified name like `public.metrics` in the FROM field.

 Time column is the name of the column holding your time values.